Great Britain

 While prices have started to fall in earnest only in the past two months, the report makes clear that the property market is in a dire state.
 Buyers are refusing, or unable, to hand over any money to purchase a house.
 "The continuing lack of demand in the housing market is reflected in the collapse in transactions," says the report."

-Tim Edmonds, an estate agent, and RICS member said: "Transactions have virtually halted.
+Tim Edmonds, an estate agent and RICS member, said: "Transactions have virtually halted.
 Where sales have been agreed, it is very difficult to get them through to exchange."
 Neil Hunt, a Derbyshire-based estate agent, said: "Demand has plummeted to a crisis point with sales at their lowest May level in memory.
-"An avalanche of job losses in the housing industry is beginning to materialize which could make current media stories look like the good old days."
+"An avalanche of job losses in the housing industry is beginning to materialize, which could make current media stories look like the good old days."

 "However, for the wider market, they are not a problem.
 What really is serious is when buyers stop walking in through the door."
-When that happens the whole housing market seizes up and none of the professions can earn a commission.
+When that happens, the whole housing market seizes up, and none of the professions can earn a commission.
 The Daily Telegraph disclosed last month that more than 1,000 estate agent branches had closed since the start of the year.
 The Centre for Economics and Business Research think-tank predicts that 15,000 agents will lose their jobs this year.

-Mr. Leaf said: "The property industry will not be the only casualty in the fall-out from the credit crunch, with the high street and purveyors of a range of household goods, including furniture and white goods, also feeling the pinch.
-"Construction workers such as plumbers and bricklayers will start to see employment opportunities dry up as the pace of housing transactions continues to abate."
+Mr. Leaf said, "The property industry will not be the only casualty in the fallout from the credit crunch, with the high street and purveyors of a range of household goods, including furniture and white goods, also feeling the pinch.
+"Construction workers such as plumbers and bricklayers will start to see employment opportunities dry up as the pace of housing transactions continues to abate.

 ©, All Rights Reserved - The contents of this report may NOT be copied, reproduced, or distributed without the explicit written consent of Goldonomic.